"This is the guide to bonsai! I have read a great deal on bonsai, and everyone respects Mr. Harrington"

 OVERWATERING Where a tree growing in poor-draining soil is given water too frequently (the soil does not begin to dry out before more water is applied).
 This decreases even further the amount of air available to the roots caused by the poorly drained soil.
 Eventually leads to dead roots and root rot.

-PEAT Inorganic bonsai soil component that has rightly fallen from favour amongst bonsai enthusiasts.
+PEAT Organic bonsai soil component that has rightly fallen from favour amongst bonsai enthusiasts.